NomicFoundation/solx-solidity/docs/internals/mlir/lifetime.rst

   }

-The current mlir lowering lowers memory allocations to the `sol.malloc` op which yields a high level address type (see :ref:`addr-calc`).
+The current mlir lowering lowers memory allocations to the `sol.malloc` op which yields a high level address type (see :ref:`mlir-addr-calc`).
 This allows us to detect local allocations like:

 .. code-block:: solidity

    {
      uint[10] memory a;
      // ...